kolyshkin/runc/docs/cgroup-v2.md

 ### Systemd
 On cgroup v2 hosts, it is highly recommended to run runc with the systemd cgroup driver (`runc --systemd-cgroup`), though not mandatory.

 The recommended systemd version is 244 or later.
-Older systemd does not support delegation of `cpuset` controller.
+Older systemd does not support a few features, including delegation of `cpuset` controller, and some unit properties (`CPUQuotaPeriodSec`, `AllowedCPUs`, and `AllowedMemoryNodes`).

 Make sure you also have the `dbus-user-session` (Debian/Ubuntu) or `dbus-daemon` (CentOS/Fedora) package installed, and that `dbus` is running.
 On Debian-flavored distros, this can be accomplished like so: